Exodus-Privacy/website/content/page/what.md

 <a name="exodus"></a>
 ## εxodus - the privacy auditing platform for Android applications
 εxodus analyzes Android applications in order to list the embedded trackers.
 A tracker is a piece of software meant to collect data about you or your usages.
-We do not guarantee the exhaustiveness of this list.
-So, εxodus reports tell you what are the ingredients of the cake.
+So, εxodus reports tell you what are the ingredients of the cake. εxodus does not decompile applications, its analysis technic is legal.

 The [εxodus website](http://reports.exodus-privacy.eu.org/) allows you to: